Calebio/Personal-Notes/Azure/az-500-notes.md

 - Microsoft Defender for Cloud limits the count of alert notifications that is sent out.
 4 high severity alerts are allowed while 2 and 1 medium and low severity alerts respectively are allowed per day.

 - Microsoft Defender for Cloud only allows assignment of Initiatives (which is a collection of policies) to your subscriptions.

+- Service endpoints are service-type specific and not resource-specific (use Private endpoints for specific resource).

+- Standard tier of Azure firewall supports the below list of features -

+  - Built-in high availability

+  - Availability Zones

+  - Unrestricted cloud scalability

+  - Application FQDN filtering rules

+  - Network traffic filtering rules

+  - FQDN tags Service tags

+  - Threat intelligence

+  - DNS proxy

+  - Custom DNS FQDN in network rules

+  - Deployment without public IP address in Forced Tunnel Mode

+  - Outbound SNAT support

+  - Inbound DNAT support

+  - Multiple public IP addresses

+  - Azure Monitor logging

+  - Forced tunneling

+  - Web categories

+  - Certifications

+- In Azure AD, Synchronization Rules Editor allows you to define and manage synchronization rules for Azure AD Connect.
+By creating an attribute-based filtering rule, you can exclude users based on specific attributes,

+- JIT feature needs an NSG to be attached to a VM before it enables the temporary access.
+JIT adds a temporary rule in NSG to enable the access.

 ## References